playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 The `play.api.i18n.I18nSupport.request2Messages` implicit conversion method has been moved to `I18NSupportLowPriorityImplicits.request2Messages`, and deprecated in favor of `request.messages` type enrichment, which is clearer overall.

 The `I18NSupportLowPriorityImplicits.lang2Messages` implicit conversion has been moved out to `LangImplicits.lang2Messages`, because of confusion when both implicit Request and a Lang were in scope.
-Please extend the [`play.api.i18n.LangImplicits`](api/scala/play/api/i18n/LangImplicits.html) trait specifically if you want to use i18n with an implicit Lang.
+Please extend the [`play.api.i18n.LangImplicits`](api/scala/play/api/i18n/LangImplicits.html) trait specifically if you want to create a `Messages` from an implicit `Lang`.